HOW TO APPLY

 (Note: If you need to submit additional documents after submitting the online application, you can email them to firstname.lastname@example.org)

-- PLU graduates do not need to submit PLU transcripts.
+- PLU current students and graduates do not need to submit PLU transcripts.

 Sending Transcripts Electronically

-- GradCAS only accepts electronic transcripts from Credentials Solutions, Parchment, and National Student Clearinghouse.
+- GradCAS only accepts electronic transcripts from Parchment and National Student Clearinghouse.
 If your school does not offer either of these services, your transcript must be sent by mail.
 GradCAS cannot accept transcripts sent via email.

 - When selecting the recipient, choose Educational organization, and then select GradCAS.